torbsd/torbsd.github.io/blog.md

 * the contact and the contact method, based on our future dialog
 * the URL of the acceptable user policies/terms of service, where providers usually state forbidden activities
 * the starting price for the cheapest VPS option
-* the two-digit country codes of the VPS facilities
+* the two-digit country code(s) of the VPS facilities
-* IPv6 support
+* 1/0 for IPv6 support
 * and finally, any relevant notes, like the odd persistence of Cloudflare for VPS web sites, when one would imagine that a solid provider would host their own web site

-The list is a start with just under 70 VPS providers.
-Input through various channels already started, and __TDP__ intends to update the list in the coming months.
-A first draft email and open letter were drafted, and we are looking to speak directly to at least some of the better-known BSD VPS providers.
+The list is a start with currently just under 70 VPS providers listed.
+Input through various channels already started, and __TDP__ intends to update the list over the coming months.
+A first draft email and open letter addressed to the providers were drafted, and we are looking to speak directly to at least some of the better-known BSD VPS providers.

 We may be able to convince a few to allow public Tor relays, or at least published bridges.
 These providers could be new BSD users' gateway drug into the world of BSD Tor nodes.
+Running a Tor relay shouldn't be considered a particularly risky activity.
+Maybe we can adjust that perception.

-Let us know via email or GitHub, and we'll be glad to make updates.
+Let us know any input via email or GitHub, and we'll be glad to make updates.

 ###20170626###

 <a id="back-to-buildbot">Back to the Buildbot</a> by gman999